pupubird/sveltejs-router-template/README.md

 # 🧭 Sveltejs Router Template

-A declarative router for Sveltejs, no component importing required
+A declarative router for Sveltejs, no component importing required.

 ## 📃 Table of Contents